bodkan/ku-introgression2024/README_solutions.md

 the same”.
 This is what we would expect for African samples who are not expected to be closer to a Neanderthal genome than another African.

-On the other hand, samples E-H show a much “more negative value of the D statistic”“, which is consistent with an access of ABBA sites compared to BABA sites – which arise with an increased sharing of derived alleles between the sample X and a Neanderthal genome, just as we would expect when X is of Eurasian ancestry.
+On the other hand, samples E-H show a much “more negative value of the
+$f_4$ statistic”“, which is consistent with an excess of ABBA sites compared to BABA sites – which arise with an increased sharing of derived alleles between the sample X and a Neanderthal genome, just as we would expect when X is of Eurasian ancestry.

 **Important:** In this simple example we’re missing confidence intervals – those would allow us to do a proper statistical test to determine for